 - Head of Religious Education

 - Teacher of Psychology/Theology.

 My training in counselling began in 1992 with an initial counselling qualifications at Wolverhampton College.
 I subsequently gained a post graduate qualification in 1998 (Kinharvie, Glasgow), and master’s degree in counselling and supervision (Glasgow University) in 2002.
-Alongside my academic training I worked as a volunteer counsellor in a local hospice (10 years) and local prison.

 Since 2004 I have worked increasingly as a paid counsellor, primarily with children and young people with a counselling provider and for the past 10 years within a large comprehensive school.

 I have continued to work in the voluntary sector too with adult clients in the areas of bereavement, addiction, homelessness and issues associated with migration and asylum.
+Alongside my academic training I worked as a volunteer bereavement visitor/counsellor at a local hospice (10 years) and completed placements in a local prison.

 Areas of counselling I deal with

 - Low self-esteem